wescrump-2/swdrob/docs/about.md

 - Modifier: +5
 - Result: 17 +5 = 22.

+## Acknowledgements

+This extension is inspired by and built upon the mechanics of the Savage Worlds RPG system.
+Special thanks to:

+- **Savage Worlds Adventure Edition** by [Pinnacle Entertainment Group](https://www.peginc.com/) for the core RPG system and dice mechanics.
+- **@3d-dice/dice-box** library from [Fantastic Dice](https://fantasticdice.games/) for providing the 3D dice simulation engine.
+- **Savage Dice Roller** by immaterialplane (https://immaterialplane.com/apps/swdr/) for the original concept and implementation that inspired this Owlbear Rodeo extension.
+- **Game Icons** from https://game-icons.net/ for the icon assets used in the interface.

 ## Support

 For issues or questions, please contact the developer or check the Owlbear Rodeo community forums.